ofirlevy/repcount/README.md

 counting live from camera
 ----------------------------------------------------

+This script operates our live counting system using a webcam as input. make sure you have webcam connected
 1. connect a web cam
-2. run live_count/live_rep.py
+2. go to live_count folder and run:
+> python live_rep.py

 Alternatively, You can stream from file using: